carlrobertoh/CodeGPT/DESCRIPTION.md

 <!-- Plugin description -->

-CodeGPT is an AI-powered code assistant designed to help you with various programming activities.
+ProxyAI is an AI-powered code assistant designed to help you with various programming activities.
 It's a powerful alternative to GitHub Copilot, AI Assistant, Codiumate, and other JetBrains plugins.

 ## Code Assistant <sup><small>(new)</small></sup>

 Get multi-line edits based on your recent activity, open files and previous chat interactions.

-CodeGPT is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.
+ProxyAI is the first JetBrains extension capable of suggesting modifications beyond the current cursor location.

 Learn more in our recent [blog post](https://codegpt.ee/blog/introducing-code-assistant).